PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: Introduction

-As shown in Figure~\ref{fig:moe-train}, the key idea of PiERN is to couple high-precision scientific computation with LLMs reasoning at the token level.
-Different from multi-agent approaches that rely on external function calls, PiERN internalizes expert invocation into a single reasoning chain, thereby ensuring both the high-precision of numerical computation and the efficiency and stability of reasoning-computation tasks.
-PiERN consists of three components: physically-isolated scientific computation experts, a text-to-computation module, and a token router, enabling dynamic expert switching and efficient coordination between high-precision computation and reasoning during inference (Sec.~\ref{sec:PiERN Methodology}).
-We conducted systematic evaluations of PiERN on representative linear and nonlinear scientific computation–reasoning tasks (Sec.~\ref{sec:experiments}).
-The results show that PiERN significantly outperforms fine-tuned LLMs in prediction accuracy, and multi-agent baselines in inference cost.
-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*, label=\textbf{\textbullet}] \item We introduce PiERN, an architecture that natively integrates physically-isolated scientific computation neural network models as high-precision experts, and is equipped with a text-to-computation module to align inputs of language-computation task with expert input.
-This design, while maintaining expert independence and stability, enables flexible invocation through a token router and supports dynamic scalability of experts.
+As illustrated in Figure. \ref{fig:moe-train}, the core idea of PiERN is to enable dynamic switching and efficient coordination between high-precision computation experts and LLMs reasoning at the token level.
+In contrast to multi-agent systems through external experts invocation, PiERN adopts a fundamentally different computation–reasoning granularity by internalizing experts coordination within a single chain of thought, thereby enabling coupling between high-precision computation and reasoning with preserved interpretability and efficiency.
+PiERN consists of three components: physically-isolated high-precision scientific computation experts, a text-to-computation module, and a token router (Sec.~\ref{sec:PiERN Methodology}).
+We conducted systematic evaluations of PiERN on a range of representative computation–reasoning tasks, including PDEBench \citep{10.5555/3600270.3600387} and GCAM \citep{doi:10.1126/science.abl8976} (Sec.~\ref{sec:experiments}).
+The results show that PiERN significantly outperforms finetuned LLMs in prediction accuracy, and multi-agent baselines in inference cost; moreover, with the language expert kept frozen, PiERN exhibits no significant degradation on the Massive Multitask Language Understanding (MMLU) \citep{MMLU-benchmark} and the General Language Understanding Evaluation (GLUE) \citep{GLUE-benchmark} benchmarks.

-\item We propose a stepwise training method that decouples the training processes of the high-precision scientific computation experts, the text-to-computation module, and the token router in PiERN, thereby avoiding mutual interference between language optimization objectives and computation optimization objectives, achieving controllable training with high convergence stability. \item We present an inference paradigm of alternating invocation of different experts at the token level.
-For each token, the token router alternates between high-precision scientific computation experts, LLMs, and other experts, so that the subsequent reasoning, planning, and decision-making of the LLMs are built upon high-precision scientific computation results, achieving the unity of accuracy and interpretability.
-Meanwhile, runtime dynamic invocation at the token granularity keeps the inference of PiERN efficient. \end{enumerate}